i05nagai/memorandum/language/english_speaking.md

         * the spleeing car and restaurant car were coupled together
     * join
     * some
+* socket
+    * Do you have a plug socket for charging phone?
 * outlet
     * opening
     * method of expression